-Biologist Godfrey Merlin has stumbled upon a surprising and previously unknown adaptation in a species of small land snake that inhabits the shores of Fernandina Island — the ability to venture into the intertidal zone and catch small fish.
+Biologist Godfrey Merlin has stumbled upon a surprising and previously unknown adaptation in a species of a small land snake that inhabits the shores of Fernandina Island: the ability to venture into the intertidal zone and catch small fish.
 Merlin, who first witnessed this behavior in 1995, convinced a BBC crew to visit earlier this year to film the snakes in action.
-During the six days they spent on the island, Merlin saw many individuals entering the chilly, shallow waters in search of four eyed blennies.
-He noted that each snake sticks to its own “fishing patch” though they will sometimes feed together.
+During the six days they spent on the island, Merlin saw many individuals entering the chilly, shallow waters in search of four-eyed blennies.
+He noted that each snake sticks to its own “fishing patch,” though they will sometimes feed together.

 Want to see some of these astounding animal adaptations for yourself?
 Start planning a trip to the Galapagos